Dev-Alex-H/LandingPage/README.md

 # LandingPage
 It is my first project.
-This project is simple landing page built with HTML and CSS.
+This project is simple landing page built with HTML, CSS and JavaScript.